bissi1/bissi1.github.io/_pages/about.md

   - *Open Invitation*: I always welcome talented and mathematically strong students or postdocs from around the world to join my research team or collaborate on exciting projects.
 Explore →

 ### 🎉 **Recent Publications:**:
   - New work out in [INFORMS Journal on Applied Analytics](https://pubsonline.informs.org/doi/10.1287/inte.2024.0160).
-Congratulations to my student Ms. Nikila Suresh, who was also awarded Southampton's Dean's List Award for Outstanding Achievement, for this impact-based work.
+Congratulations to my student Nikila Suresh, who was also awarded Southampton's Dean's List Award for Outstanding Achievement, for this impact-based work.
   - Work out in [INFORMS Journal on Computing](https://pubsonline.informs.org/doi/10.1287/ijoc.2024.0693).
-Congratulations to my student Ms. Malena Schmidt for an outstanding thesis work encompassing both theoretical and computational grounds of undesirable facility location problems.
+Congratulations to my student Malena Schmidt for an outstanding thesis work encompassing both theoretical and computational grounds of undesirable facility location problems.
   - Work out in [INFORMS Transactions on Education](https://pubsonline.informs.org/doi/10.1287/ited.2024.0112).
 This pedagogical exercise is designed for introductory courses in operations research.

 ### 🎉 **Special Issue**: